Skip to content

 Eligibility for the Start-up Entrepreneur Programme (STEP) is set by Immigration Service Delivery (Ireland) and is not nationality-restricted beyond the general criteria, though Chinese applicants may also have access to the following bilateral or treaty frameworks: Schengen Area.
 See the criteria below for the published requirements.

-Applicable consular post in origin country.
+a Republic of Ireland consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by Immigration Service Delivery (Ireland) — confirm the current intake channel on the primary source linked above before filing.

 Yes.
 Spouses and dependants can accompany STEP founders, with spouses on Stamp 3 (no work) or eligible to apply for their own permit.